 - sunrise/sunset

-These complimentary colors are always found opposite each other on the color wheel:
+These complementary colors are always found opposite each other on the color wheel:

 -